 Myofascial Pain Syndrome is sometimes confused with fibromyalgia or the two terms are used interchangeably.
-This is incorrect as the they are considered two distinct conditions.
+This is incorrect as they are considered two distinct conditions.
 If you or someone you know is experiencing symptoms or has recently been diagnosed with one of these disorders, understanding the difference between Myofascial Pain Syndrome (MPS) and fibromyalgia is critical for effective treatment and management.

-Fibromyalgia is a disorder that causes musculoskeletal pain, chronic fatigue, memory, sleep and mood issues.
-Some experts believe it is caused by hormonal disturbances and chemical imbalances; others suspect that the deep muscle pain characteristic of fibromyalgia is linked to stress, illness or trauma.
+Fibromyalgia is a disorder that causes musculoskeletal pain, chronic fatigue, memory, sleep, and mood issues.
+Some experts believe it is caused by hormonal disturbances and chemical imbalances; others suspect that the deep muscle pain characteristic of fibromyalgia is linked to stress, illness, or trauma.
 Fibromyalgia affects more women than men.

 With Myofascial Pain Syndrome (MPS), pressure on sensitive points in your muscles causes pain in seemingly unrelated parts of the body.
 MPS is often caused by muscle overuse or injury.
 It can occur alongside conditions such as spinal disc disease and inflammatory illnesses.

 The following are key differences between Myofascial Pain Syndrome and fibromyalgia: